Utsav

 Utsav (Hindi: उत्सव; English: Festival) is a 1984 Hindi erotic drama film, produced by Shashi Kapoor and directed by Girish Karnad.
 The film is based on play Mrichakatika (The Little Clay Cart) by Śūdraka.
+It was filmed in Hindi and English simultaneously, the post-production work of latter version was done in London.

 The film stars Shankar Nag, Shashi Kapoor, Rekha, Amjad Khan, Anuradha Patel, Shekhar Suman, Anupam Kher, Neena Gupta, Kulbhushan Kharbanda, Annu Kapoor, Sanjana Kapoor and Kunal Kapoor.